-In a rising rate environment, CPER may not be able to fully invest at prevailing rates until any current investments in Treasury Bills mature in order to avoid selling those investments at a loss.
+CPER may be subject to interest rate risk, which may prevent CPER from investing fully at prevailing rates until any current investments in Treasuries mature in order to avoid selling those investments at a loss.

+Interest rate risk is the risk that fixed income securities and other investments in CPER's portfolio will fluctuate in value because of a change in interest rates.
+Interest rate changes can be sudden and unpredictable, and CPER may lose money because of movements in interest rates.
 When interest rates rise, the value of fixed income securities typically falls.
-In a rising interest rate environment, CPER may not be able to fully invest at prevailing rates until any current investments in Treasury Bills mature in order to avoid selling those investments at a loss.
+In a rising interest rate environment, CPER may not be able to fully invest at prevailing rates until any current investments in Treasuries mature in order to avoid selling those investments at a loss.
 Interest rate risk is generally lower for shorter term investments and higher for longer term investments.
-The risk to CPER of rising interest rates may be greater in the future due to the end of a long period of historically low rates, the effect of potential monetary policy initiatives, including actions taken by the U.S. Federal Reserve and other foreign equivalents to curb inflation, and resulting market reactions to those initiatives.
+In addition, in rising interest rate environments, it is possible that the Treasuries held by CPER will decline in value.
 When interest rates fall, CPER may be required to reinvest the proceeds from the sale, redemption or early prepayment of a Treasury Bill or money market security at a lower interest rate.